Smittyman50/smittyman50.github.io/amateur-radio.md

 ### HF Digital Modes (WSJT-X)

 WSJT-X runs on my lab systems and interfaces with the **IC-7300** for FT8/FT4 and other HF digital modes.
-I use the WSJT-X 2.7.x JSON-based UDP protocol and maintain scripts that parse activity and decoded packets.

 The **G90** is used for portable digital work when needed but is not part of the main digital setup.